Isometry-Dual Flags of Many-Point AG Codes: Acknowledgment

 \section{Acknowledgment}

+The authors would like to thank the anonymous referees for comments that improved the results and the presentation of this work.
 The authors would like to thank the funding from FAPERJ \#88881.360642/2019-01 that made their collaboration possible.
-The first author was partially supported by Consell Català de Recerca i Innovació (2017 SGR 00705) and Ministerio de Ciencia, Innovación y Universidades (TIN2016-80250-R).
-The second author was partially supported by Fundação de Amparo à Pesquisa do Estado de Minas Gerais (FAPEMIG APQ- 00696-18).
+They would also like to thank Kwankyu Lee for his help in the usage of {\sc SAGE}.
+The first author was partially supported by Consell Català de Recerca i Innovació (2021 SGR 00115) and Ministerio de Ciencia e Innovación (ACITHEC PID2021-124928NB-I00).
+The second author was partially supported by Fundação de Amparo à Pesquisa do Estado de Minas Gerais (FAPEMIG APQ-00696-18 and RED-00133-21).
+The third author would like to thank CNPq 302727/2019-1 and FAPERJ 260003/002364/2021.